capezzbr/DownloaderWithProgression/README.md

 License
 ---------
-**DownloaderWithProgression** is available under the MIT license.
+DownloaderWithProgression is available under the MIT license.
 See the LICENSE file for more info.

+**Follow me on twitter [@capezzbr](http://www.twitter.com/capezzbr)**